indeedeng/starfish/README.md

 Reminder: You can pipe the output to a file, if you like: `cat {path/to/CSVfile} | node index.js > {nameOfFileToCreate}.txt {date1} {date2}`

-### Tests
-We've just started writing tests - there's one so far.
-You can run it with the command `npm test`.

 ### Updating
 From time to time, we'll be updating the Starfish code.
 You can get the newest code with git pull origin master.
 Just be sure to run `npm ci` when you do that, in case any node packages were updated.